TedHusted/awake/awake.md/awake.md

 ***

-	After a long talk with Ally, Tessa is left staring blankly at her view screen.
+	After a long talk with Ally, Tessa is staring at her view screen.

-	  “Holy cow!” she murmurs, thinking that the truth she has sought for so long is now closer than she ever imagined it could be.
+	  “Holy cow!”
+The truth she has sought for so long is now closer than she ever imagined it could be.

 ----